Narpar1217/KR_Solutions/README.txt

 All are verified to compile in gcc 3.4.4 (in Cygwin) with -Wall without any warnings or errors.

-I will add more solutions as I review and test them.
+More solutions will be added as they are reviewed and tested, and as time permits.

 All code herein